-Similar to a 401(k), a 403(b) retirement plan is sponsored by an individual’s employer.
-Under such programs, an individual may contribute a portion of their salary and may also receive contributions from their employer.
-However, while 401(k)s are offered by for-profit businesses, 403(b)s are only available to:
+Similar to a 401(k), a 403(b) retirement plan is a tax-deferred account sponsored by an individual’s employer.
+An individual may contribute a portion of their salary and may also receive so-called matching contributions from their employer.

 • Employees of public schools, including public colleges and universities

 • Tax-exempt 501(c)(3) charitable organizations